 Running an online business is no joke, especially when you have to compete with giants like Amazon that have an endless marketing budget fuelling their advertising.
 The race to reach the first page of Google search results is highly competitive.
 Trying to reach the first page, even with excellent SEO may easily take months or even a year.

-Using Google AdWords is a common and effective marketing strategy among businesses looking to get their first online customers.
-Today we’ll dive into some of the basics on how to use Google AdWords for your business.
+Using Google Ads is a common and effective marketing strategy among businesses looking to get their first online customers.
+Today we’ll dive into some of the basics on how to use Google Ads for your business.

-Google AdWords is a powerful tool when it comes to advertising a business online.
+Google Ads is a powerful tool when it comes to advertising a business online.
 What makes it so great?
 Below are few of the advantages that businesses enjoy on Google’s paid marketing platform:

 With Google’s many targeting options, business owners are able to ensure their ad is only displayed to potential customers.
 Business owners can filter their audience on the basis of geographical location, age, keywords and more.
 Additionally, they can also choose the time of day when their ads will be displayed to their targeted audience.
 A common example that a lot of businesses use is running ads only from Monday – Friday from 8 AM to 5 PM.
 This is due typically due to the fact that businesses are closed or are slower on the weekends.
 This can help maximize ad spend.